Our Practice

 What makes our practice a little different?

 Christakis Pediatrics is a somewhat unusual pediatric practice in certain respects.
 We, like many of our colleagues, attempt to provide excellent and compassionate care to all of our patients.
 We do this by maintaining high standards in the areas of clinical expertise and patient satisfaction.
 I have had a strong desire to be a pediatrician since my own childhood.
 I began solo practice in 1988, by “hanging up a shingle,” joining my older brother John, an internist.
-Fortunately after 30+ years, I continue to thoroughly enjoy my work every single day.
+Fortunately after 36 years, I continue to thoroughly enjoy my work every single day.
 I keep thinking how great would it be to write a book containing all of the cool and hilarious things our little patients say in our office!
 My pediatric career has been everything I expected and more.
 On the other hand, we have also experienced the reality of trying to practice pediatrics as a traditional and solo doctor in today’s medical business world.
-Predictions have been made about the end of this brand of medical care; these predictions have been born out over the last few years, with the closure of several solo pediatric practices in our area.
+Predictions have been made about the end of this brand of medical care.
 My hope, going forward, is to continue to buck the trend of merging with a large group practice, or selling the practice to a hospital chain, but instead to continue working as I have been.
 By this I mean:

-• A small, personal office setting, in which patients get to know each of us.
-Our staff consists of myself and pediatric nurses Alice and Jina.
+- A small, personal office setting, in which patients and parents get to know each of us.
+Our staff consists of myself, pediatric nurses Alice and Jina, and Ana at the front desk.
 Our patients have taught us over the years that knowing what to expect when they come to our office, and specifically who they will see is a highly valued characteristic of our office.

-• Live phone response.
-I dislike voice menu phone answering systems so much, that I have vowed to never go that route for my own office.
+- Live phone response.
+I dislike voice menu answering systems so much that I have vowed to never go that route for my own office.

 We are always open to suggestions and feedback, and we certainly hope you will communicate with us so we can improve our practice, or if there are special circumstances about your situation that we need to be aware of.